Antisocial Personality Disorder (ASPD)

 Disregarding the law, indicated by repeatedly committing acts that are grounds for arrest

-Being deceitful, indicated by lying repeated, using aliases, or conning others for personal gain or pleasure
+Being deceitful, indicated by lying repeatedly, using aliases, or conning others for personal gain or pleasure

 Acting impulsively or not planning ahead